70 articles & counting

 Recovery Science

-Red Light Therapy for Recovery: What the Evidence Actually Supports
+Does Red Light Therapy Actually Work?
+What the Research Shows

 Red light therapy has become one of the most marketed recovery tools in fitness.
 The science behind photobiomodulation is real, but the claims have far outpaced the evidence.
 Here is what actually works, what does not, and what matters for dosing.